Rise to Success: Career Highlights of Jensen Huang

 January 2025: Huang's Keynote at Consumer Electronics Show

-In January 2025, Jensen Huang delivered the keynote address at the Consumer Electronics Show in Las Vegas, announcing new gaming and PC chips, including the GeForce RTX 50-series.
+In January 2025, Jensen Huang delivered the keynote address at the Consumer Electronics Show in Las Vegas and announced a new gaming chip called the GeForce RTX 50-series and new chips for both PCs and laptops.

 May 2025: Huang Visits Taiwan for Computex and World Masters Games

-In May 2025, Jensen Huang traveled to Taiwan for Computex 2025 and to attend the opening ceremony of the World Masters Games as a guest of honor, experiencing a recurrence of "Jensanity".
+In May 2025, Jensen Huang traveled to Taiwan to deliver the keynote address at Computex 2025 and attend the opening ceremony of the World Masters Games as a guest of honor, with "Jensanity" recurring during his visit.